 Low-Carb Turkey Soup with Zucchini Noodles (Video)

-Low-Carb Turkey Soup with Zucchini Noodles is a great way to use leftover turkey (or chicken) and this soup is so tasty you won’t miss the carbs from traditional turkey or chicken noodle soup!
-Use Soup Recipes to find more recipes like this one.
+Low-Carb Turkey Soup with Zucchini Noodles is a great way to use leftover turkey (or chicken) and this soup is so tasty you won’t miss the carbs!

-Watch the video to see if you’d like to make Low-Carb Turkey Soup with Zucchini Noodles!
+Watch how to make Low-Carb Turkey Soup with Zucchini Noodles!

-Tomorrow is Thanksgiving in the U.S., so I hope all my readers who are celebrating will have a wonderful day!
-And some of you lucky ones are going to have leftover turkey after the big feast is over.
+Tomorrow is Thanksgiving, and some of you lucky ones are going to have leftover turkey after the big feast is over.
 Even though I have a huge collection of Healthy Leftover Turkey Recipes, it seems like every Thanksgiving I end up creating just one more idea for leftover turkey.

 This year I’ve been infatuated with the idea of using zucchini noodles for low-carb soup (like this and this).
 And doesn’t everyone love turkey noodle soup, so the idea of a lower-carb version with zucchini noodles sounded like a winner.